 There are many reasons that going to bed earlier can help in your weight loss efforts.
 It may be partly because when we go to bed late, we eat more food, especially later in the evening.

 SLEEP: THE MISSING PIECE IN YOUR WEIGHT-LOSS PUZZLE?

-Are you already following a healthy diet full of fruits, vegetables, and whole foods and exercising regularly, but aren’t seeing the weight loss results you are hoping for?
+Are you already following a healthy diet full of fruits, vegetables, and whole foods and exercising regularly—but not seeing the weight-loss results you are hoping for?
 Take a look at your sleep habits.

 Early to Bed… A Habit Worth Starting Early

 Bedtimes are particularly important for children and adolescents to maintain healthy weight.
 Children and teens can be especially affected by late bedtimes.
 There are several studies documenting these effects, including the following:

 - In young children (4 to 5 years old), later bedtime was associated with increased BMI scores.
 The odds of obesity were 49 percent higher for those who went to bed at 9 pm or later.

 - For 6- to 10-year-olds, weight, waist circumference, and fat mass were significantly higher in late sleepers compared to normal sleepers.

 - Adolescents with late bedtimes were 1.5 times more likely to be obese than those adolescents who went to bed early.